melt-umn/melt-website/content/silver/concepts/unique-references.md

 ```

 However, this has a big performance problem hiding in it!
-`lhs` and `rhs` must be undecorated terms in order to be passed to `exprsCons`, so after decoration inference, the code is equivalent to:
+`lhs` and `rhs` must be undecorated terms in order to be passed to `exprsCons`, so after type inference, the code is equivalent to:

 ```silver
 production andExpr